Nicaraguans Banished to Guatemala Trapped in a “Migration Limbo”

 Since being rejected by the U.S., several exiles have sent emails to begin the Spanish citizenship process.
 Nelly López, one of them, has already completed forms and undergone interviews at the Spanish embassy in Guatemala.
 Unlike her experience applying for resettlement in the U.S., López is hopeful that this time, she will secure Spanish citizenship.

-The information we publish in DIVERGENTES comes from contrasted sources.
-Due to the situation in the region, many times, we are forced to protect them under pseudonymity or anonymity.
-Unfortunately, some governments in the region, including the Nicaraguan regime, do not provide information or censor independent media.
-For this reason, despite requesting it, we cannot rely on official, authorized versions.
-We resort to data analysis, anonymous internal sources, or limited information from the official media.
-These are the conditions under which we exercise a profession that, in many cases, costs us our safety and our lives.
+The information we publish on DIVERGENTES comes from verified sources.
+Due to the situation in the region, we are often forced to protect these sources by using pseudonyms or ensuring their anonymity.
+Unfortunately, some governments in the region—spearheaded by the Nicaraguan regime—refuse to provide information or censor independent media.
+Therefore, despite our requests, we cannot rely on authorized official accounts.
+Instead, we rely on data analysis, anonymous internal sources, or the limited information provided by pro-government media.
+These are the conditions under which we carry out a profession that, in several cases, puts our safety and our lives at risk.
 We will continue to report.